Order your UGC NET/SET Material copy (Paper-II only) today !

 Bhagavata does not believe him.
 While they are arguing, the horse namely Hayavadana enters the stage who has head of human and body of a horse.
 His look astonishes the audience.

 Bhagavata enquires Hayavadana about its condition, suspecting that some curse might have fallen on him.
-However Hayavadana rejecting his opinion, tells that his mother, a princess fell in love with a horse.
+However, Hayavadana rejecting his opinion, tells that his mother, a princess fell in love with a horse.
 After 15 years the horse attained the human shape.

 Princess did not accept him in human figure.
 Thus he cursed her and she became a horse and later on gave birth to Hayavadana.
 Bhagavata suggests him to visit the Kali temple as the Goddess Kali is believed to cure all such diseases.